 Our faculty and instructors are leading some of the most important civil society projects and research happening today.
 Through partnerships with leading universities, think tanks, and policy institutes, the IIRP is helping to set the agenda for social change in the 21st century.
 Our faculty have participated in multi-year research projects studying the efficacy of restorative practices, working with leading institutions:

-- The National Institutes of Health is supporting a randomized controlled study by RAND Corporation, measuring the effectiveness of restorative practices in influencing school environments and decreasing problem behaviors in seven middle schools in Maine.
+- The National Institutes of Health has supported a randomized controlled study by RAND Corporation, measuring the effectiveness of restorative practices in influencing school environments and decreasing problem behaviors in seven middle schools in Maine.

-- The U.S. Department of Justice is funding Pursuing Equitable Restorative Communities, a randomized controlled study by RAND Corporation, in half of Pittsburgh, PA’s, 50 public schools, evaluating the impact of restorative practices on school safety and climate.
+- The U.S. Department of Justice has funded Pursuing Equitable Restorative Communities, a randomized controlled study by RAND Corporation, in half of Pittsburgh, PA’s, 50 public schools, evaluating the impact of restorative practices on school safety and climate.

 - Rutgers University’s Anne Gregory, Ph.D., headed the study The Promise of Restorative Practices to Transform Teacher-Student Relationships and Achieve Equity in School Discipline, which demonstrated the promise of restorative practices in narrowing the racial discipline gap.

-- Johns Hopkins University School of Education is conducting a three-year randomized study in 15 schools nationwide, evaluating the impact of restorative practices on reducing discipline disparities and suspension, arrest and expulsion rates in high poverty-area middle and high schools with significant proportions of students of color.
+- Johns Hopkins University School of Education has conducted a three-year randomized study in 15 schools nationwide, evaluating the impact of restorative practices on reducing discipline disparities and suspension, arrest and expulsion rates in high poverty-area middle and high schools with significant proportions of students of color.

 - WestEd, a nonprofit research agency, was funded by Robert Wood Johnson Foundation in: